Research

 Inference-Time Decomposition of Activations (ITDA): A Scalable Approach to Interpreting Large Language Models

 Leask, P., & Al Moubayed, N. (2025, July).
 Inference-Time Decomposition of Activations (ITDA): A Scalable Approach to Interpreting Large Language Models.
-Presented at International Conference on Machine Learning (ICML 2025), Vancouver, Canada
+Presented at International Conference on Machine Learning (ICML 2025), Vancouver, Canada.

 Sparse Autoencoders Do Not Find Canonical Units of Analysis